WHO chief concedes ‘slow’ response to Congo sex abuse claims

 Dr. Catherine Boehme, Tedros’ Cabinet chief, responded that “some issues are still a work in progress.”
 She said WHO officials would soon meet with the commission investigating the Congo sex abuse allegations to discuss “the investigation around failure to report or active suppression, including the allegation of a cover-up.”

-“We know there are weaknesses in the system, whether it’s the WHO or the U.N. system,” added Dr. Ibrahima Soce Fall, WHO’s assistant director-general for emergency response.
+“We know there are weaknesses in the system, whether it’s the WHO or the U.N. system,” added Dr. Ibrahima Soce Fall, the WHO’s assistant director-general for emergency response.

-The United States also has called for “a full and transparent investigation” and is “in close communication with the WHO related to the allegations,” USAID Acting Spokesperson Pooja Jhunjhunwala said.

-Some experts said WHO’s failure to quickly punish those involved in sexual misconduct was disappointing, but not surprising.
+Some experts said the WHO’s failure to quickly punish those involved in sexual misconduct was disappointing, but not surprising.

 “Aid organizations are operating in an accountability vacuum, in contexts where law and order has broken down and where there are no external systems able to hold them to account,” said Asmita Naik, an international human rights consultant who co-authored a report on sexual exploitation involving U.N. personnel.